matt2ology/obsidian-technical-notes/kindle-highlights/Klabnik-Nichols-The Rust Programming Language, 2nd Edition.md

 Currently I have: `rustc 1.68.0 (2c8cc3432 2023-03-06)` ^ref-29512

 > This version of the text assumes you’re using Rust 1.62.0 (released 2022-06-30) or later with edition="2021" in the Cargo.toml file of all projects to configure them to use Rust 2021 edition idioms. — location: [1362](kindle://book?action=open&asin=B0B7QTX8LL&location=1362)

 ---

+Rust's robust and verbose error messages is also a means of support in either directing one what is the issue or provide a hint as to what is wrong with the code.

+> An important part of the process of learning Rust is learning how to read the error messages the compiler displays: these will guide you toward working code.
+As such, we’ll provide many examples that don’t compile along with the error message the compiler will show you in each situation.
+Know that if you enter and run a random example, it may not compile!
+Make sure you read the surrounding text to see whether the example you’re trying to run is meant to error.
+In most situations, we’ll lead you to the correct version of any code that doesn’t compile. — location: [1476](kindle://book?action=open&asin=B0B7QTX8LL&location=1476) ^ref-62458

+---

+The alternative method to install Rust can be found there: https://forge.rust-lang.org/infra/other-installation-methods.html

+> rustup, a command line tool for managing Rust versions and associated tools. — location: [1497](kindle://book?action=open&asin=B0B7QTX8LL&location=1497) ^ref-62851

+---

+The Rust file naming convention

+> Rust files always end with the .rs extension.
+If you’re using more than one word in your filename, the convention is to use an underscore to separate them.
+For example, use hello_world.rs rather than helloworld.rs. — location: [1600](kindle://book?action=open&asin=B0B7QTX8LL&location=1600) ^ref-47516

+---

+Question: is there a case that you'll have a Rust program that intentially doesn't run?
+Why is there an articulation that it "runs in every executable Rust program"?

+> it is always the first code that runs in every executable Rust program. — location: [1627](kindle://book?action=open&asin=B0B7QTX8LL&location=1627) ^ref-27769

+---

+Question: How do you know when a line of Rust code requires a semicolon or not?

+> end the line with a semicolon (;), which indicates that this expression is over and the next one is ready to begin.
+Most lines of Rust code end with a semicolon. — location: [1651](kindle://book?action=open&asin=B0B7QTX8LL&location=1651) ^ref-33202

+---